First World War Centenary Celebrations plans

 Commemoration of the Centenary of the declaration of War on August 3, 2014

 This event took place in Alsace, at the National Monument Hartmannswillerkopf.

-Nearly 30,000 French and Germans soldiers were killed in the fighting of unprecedented violence in 1915.
+Nearly 30,000 French and Germans soldiers were killed on the site during the deadly offensive of 1915.

 Battle of the Marne celebrations